feiyangfan/my-task-management/README.md

-## Project: my website
+## Project: my daily planner

-This is a simple website app I am trying to make.
-I was inspired to make this website because I feel like I need to use multiple apps just for planning out my days, which is a bit inefficient.
+This is a simple web daily planner app I am trying to make.
+I was inspired to make this app because I feel like I need to use multiple apps just for planning out my days, which is a bit inefficient.
-I will be building frontend, backend, and a datebase for it.
-Also try to deploy the website with a free host.
+I will be building frontend with react, backend with express, and connect the app to mongoDB datebase.
+Also try to deploy the website using a free host.
 I have no prior web development experiences and will be learning and recording useful things that I learned along the way.

 ## Features